 Stretching For Your Desk Job

 Does your back ache after a long day at work?
-The back, hip, neck and shoulders can experience some major strain after sitting in a unsupportive desk chair for a prolonged period.
+The back, hip, neck, and shoulders can experience some major strain after sitting in an unsupportive desk chair for a prolonged period.
 Studies suggest about 80% of American jobs are sedentary or require very light activity.
 These desk jobs are decreasing the overall amount of daily physical activity, and this is a problem for you and your body.

 Solutions to the Desk Jobs

 Desk jobs aren’t only making you less active throughout the day, but also increases the likelihood of back problems.
 Sitting in a slouched, poor-postured manner for 8 hours a day is crushing the spine’s limited load.

 Your body is going to continue to suffer unless you change up your current work experience.
 Frequently taking walks around the workplace, stretching at your desk and exercising after work are great ways to reduce your risk for pain.

 The cold and snowy months are approaching which make getting out there to exercise an even harder task.
 This makes staying active while on the job even more crucial.
 The stretches below can help keep your body in motion as well as reduce the pain desk jobs bring.

 Ensure your spine’s alignment by completing one of these simple stretches each hour of the day.
 These exercises only require a 3-5 minute break, and they can be done right at the desk.